eliellima00/Expenses/README.md

 ## About Project

 With this project it's possible to add a new Expense, with the title, amount and date.
-Also it's possible to filter by month and see the graphic with dinamical bars, which show all month's by year and show in wich month's have more expenses.
+Also it's possible to filter by month and see the graphic with dinamical bars, which show all month's by year and show  wich month's have more expenses.

 ## Content Learned
-This project make part of an course totally in english, which don't is my native language, so I learn a little bit more of english.
+This project makes part of an course totally in english, which isn't my native language, so I've learned a little more of english.

-In relation to the project contents, I aplly some kinda of topics, and I learned how pass props between elements, how to pass props by parent element to child element or vice versa
+In relation to the project contents, I apply some kinda of topics, and I've learned how to pass props between elements, how to pass props by parent element to child element or vice versa
 Right below I said a bit more about.

 ## CHILD TO PARENT COMPONENT (buttom up)